New Cohort Starts:

 $75K

-Cognitive skills your 12X training built — and where they transfer.
+Cognitive skills your 12X training built — and where they transfer in civilian work.

 Resource Optimization